-The information here relates to offer-holders for October 2020 entry.
+The information here relates to incoming students for October 2020 entry.

 We just launched the 4th package as part of Welcome2020!